wanghan0501/DPLRadiomics/AI Model/README.md

 ```

 ### Extracting DPL features
-Please use the notebook to extracing the DPL features.
+Please use the notebook to extrace the DPL features.
 We provide [an example](jupyter_notebooks/test_3d_sample.ipynb) of how to extracing DPL features.

 ### Configuration